 One Coast’s ocean views are truly a luxury to revel in from home, and that’s only half the fun.
-In “Surf Check,” the newest episode from The Golden Life film series, Sales Manager Carrie McNary offers an up-close look at the beaches set along the Pacific Coast Highway, mere moments from One Coast — spanning Pacific Palisades’ shores to the iconic sands of Malibu and Santa Monica.
+In this video, Sales Manager Carrie McNary offers an up-close look at the beaches set along the Pacific Coast Highway, mere moments from One Coast — spanning Pacific Palisades’ shores to the iconic sands of Malibu and Santa Monica.
 Whether seeking a serene beach walk, sunrise yoga spot or an iconic surf break, it all awaits just beyond your doorstep at One Coast.

 The closest stretch of sand to One Coast, Sunset Beach boasts sweeping golden sands and glistening waters perfect for a morning yoga session or ocean swim.
 Here, you’ll find the iconic surf break, Sunset Point — which features long rights during southern swells.
 At One Coast, residents can even check the surf at Sunset Point from select residences.